Marktawa/blog-strapi-doc/ARTICLE.md

 - `src/app/page.tsx`
 - `src/app/globals.css`

-## Step 5: Set up Strapi API Tokens
+## Step 5: Set up Strapi API Token

 Create a `.env` file in the root of your `frontend` directory and paste the following environment variables: